Questions about how I work:

 At this time, I am in-network with Cigna Behavioral Health only.
-I do not accept insurance as a form of payment and my services are provided “out-of-network.”.
-The reasons for this are many, but mainly, I believe that it is unethical for insurance companies to determine how many sessions a client can receive in a given year, which many will do regardless of therapist advocacy.
-I also am attempting to protect your confidentiality by not needing to discuss details of your case with a third party payor.
+I do not accept insurance as a form of payment and my services are provided “out-of-network.”
 I understand that paying out of pocket can seem like a burden, however I encourage you to view it as an investment in your mental health/wellbeing as well as that of your family.
 I will also provide you with a superbill which you can submit to your insurance carrier in order to obtain out of network benefits.
 My ability to accept insurance may change in the future, however in the meantime please know that I will work with you to the best of my ability to make therapy financially feasible for you (see below).

 What questions should I ask my insurance carrier?

 Here are some questions you might want to ask of your insurance carrier if you plan to submit an out of network claim: